oknoorap/grad/README.md

 This plugin is useful for private plugin provider in your theme.
 For example, if theme is using [TGM Plugin Activation](http://tgmpluginactivation.com/), we must add private plugin's URL in TGM config.

 The development workflow should be as simple as possible.
 GRAD will be the rescue.
-We don't need to download from (private) repository and reupload again to our hosting.
+We don't need to download zip binary from (private) repository and reupload again to our hosting.

 # Installation
 1. Download plugin from [release page](https://github.com/oknoorap/grad/releases).